Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 The flaky pastry wrappers are not as flexible or stretchy as the bun wrapper, therefore, the closing will be different.
 So how to wrap a Chinese Flaky Pastry Savory Pokr Mooncake?

-1. The first is to pleate a full circle around the edge of the wrapper
+1. The first is to pleat a full circle around the edge of the wrapper

 2. The second is to use the curved area of your dominant hand, between your thumb and index finger, to continuously pinch in a circular motion.
 Be gentle but firm.

-3. Till you have formed a pointy tip.
-The flaky pastry dumpling should be sealed properly this way.
+3. Till you have sealed the dumpling completely and formed a pointy tip.

 4. Fold the pointy tip and lay it flat.

-5. Flip over the flaky pastry dumpling and gently toss between your hands to make it round and tall.
+5. Flip over the flaky pastry dumpling and gently toss it between your palms to make it round and tall.

 How to Wrap Rou Yue Bing {Savory Pork Mooncake}?